Recent research shows an increase in e-cigarette usage among young adults

 Completed letters are signed, placed in sealed envelopes, labeled with your name in use and date of birth, and available for pick up with a 5th floor receptionist during business hours (your provider will specify whether it’s the Blue or Green desk when they message you to let you know the letter(s) are ready).
 Signed letters can be scanned into the medical record and then shared electronically in “MyUHS.”
 Some students use this option if they are off campus.

-Keep in mind your provider may be out of the office for vacation or away during breaks.
-If that is the case and you are facing a deadline to complete a letter, please schedule a visit with another HRT provider at UHS.
+If you face a deadline to complete a letter, schedule a visit with the next available HRT provider.
 They can review your records at the appointment and typically create the required letter(s).

 Please note some letters require a doctor’s signature.
 If you see a physician’s assistant or nurse practitioner for your HRT, they will consult one of the licensed physicians who provide HRT to review your medical records and co-sign the documents.